-Get this in a PDF which you can download to store, at Gumroad.
+Get this in a PDF which you can download at itch.io

 The first thing is, if you know you are going to have tons of people coming at a specific time then plan ahead of time.
 Get some or all of these things in place at least 24 hours before, to ensure your website can handle those people.
 Also be sure to backup your website, to ensure you can move your website somewhere else if you quickly need to do so.

 Enable compression however you can, this will compress the files that go into making your website page to be smaller which will be faster for the person going to your website.
 There are various ways to do this, it depends on your website and the system behind it.
 The best bet is to contact whoever is running your website and ask them to enable gzip (or any other compression).
 Varvy.com does do a good job in telling you how to enable gzip if you don’t mind getting your hands a bit dirty.
 If you want to check to see if compression is enabled then use the GiftOfSpeed checker.